 Most GemStone objects are composite objects, but for the purposes of notification you can usually ignore this fact.
 They are almost always implemented so that changes to subobjects affect the root, so only the root object needs to go into the notify set.

-Example 12.5 shows several common operations that trigger notification on the root object.
+Common operations that trigger notification on the root object include: